Algorithmic Complexity for Short Binary Strings Applied to Psychology: A Primer: The usual measures of randomness

 \subsection{Psychological justifications and limitations}

-Notwithstanding their potential limitations, the coefficients mentioned above have proved useful in detecting some common biases in random generation.
-SR-like values capture outcome biases -- the over-use of certain symbols \cite{Nickerson02}.
-Normality assessment accurately spots alternation biases -- the avoidance of using the same symbol twice, e.g., HH or TT -- or the inverse \emph{repetition bias}.
+Notwithstanding their potential limitations, all the above-mentioned coefficients have proved useful in detecting some common biases in random generation.
+SR-like values capture outcome biases -- the overuse of certain symbols \cite{Nickerson02}.
+Normality assessment accurately spots alternation biases -- the tendency to avoid using the same symbol twice, e.g., HH or TT -- or the inverse \emph{repetition bias}.
 Context redundancy has also been linked with cognitive flexibility \cite{Stoffers01}, of which it constitutes an estimate.
 Gaps and related methods would diagnose the cycling bias, a tendency to repeat the same pattern or to exhaust every available symbol before a repetition \cite{Ginsburg94}.
 For instance, if the available symbols are 1, 2, 3, 4, a subject might choose 1, 3, 4, 2, 1, postponing the second appearance of ``1'' until after every symbol has occurred once.
 Repetition avoidance is known to affect outcomes as far as 6 ranks forward \cite{Chapanis95}, a bias that gap methods shed light on.

-It is unclear whether these measures happen to capture the basic biases in human random generation, or whether, unfortunately, authors have focused on these biases simply because they have had tools at their disposal for diagnosing them.
-As we have seen in the previous sections, a normal sequence such as that suggested by Champernowne, which is highly non-random to the extent that it is generated by a simplistic rule, would meet all random criteria using symbol distribution, normality assessment, and even gap methods.
+It is unclear whether these measures happen to capture the basic biases in human random generation, or whether, unfortunately, researchers have focused on these biases simply because they have had tools at their disposal for diagnosing them.
+As we have seen in the previous sections, a normal sequence such as that suggested by Champernowne, which is highly non-random to the extent that it is generated by a simplistic rule, would meet all random criteria using symbol distribution, normality assessment, gap methods as well as change complexity.